IrynaUkr/mars-rover/README.md

 * The turnLeft method spins the Rover 90 degrees Left without moving from the current coordinate point
 * The turnRight method Spins the Rover 90 degrees Right without moving from the current coordinate point
 * The goForward method Moves the Rover forward by one grid point, maintaining the same orientation

+The method move are simple, it changes the coordinates for 1 step  according to the direction.

 _The methods that serve the rover are in the MarsServiceClass class, which corresponds to the Single Responsibility Principle._